 Click the down arrow for V or direction parameter.
 Select Current Fields -> N18_N_2009_090_12_03.asci -> True Heading Angle – Direction.
 Click OK to close the Properties Dialog window.

-Add the pressure value to your layout model.
+Add the pressure value to the layout model.

 In the left panel of the Layout Model Editor, click Value.
 Left Click in the window to place the value object.
 Drag the object to above the Windbarb.